Julia Paternain: Professional

 Paternain switched her international athletics eligibility from Great Britain to Uruguay in January 2025.

+Paternain worked at the West Coast Conference for one year while she healed from her college injuries.
+She later moved to Flagstaff, Arizona and was then a project manager at Ohio University, working remotely.
+Paternain met her training partner, Danielle Shanahan Polerecky, and her future coach, Jack Polerecky in Flagstaff.

 She turned her attention to road races and began training with the McKirdy Training Group.
-At the Twin Cities 10 Mile from Minneapolis to St. Paul, running conditions were good and Paternain hung with a chase pack while Natosha Rogers won in 52:29.
-Paternain would finish fifth, crossing the line with a smile on her face, clocking 53:26.
+At the Twin Cities 10 Mile from Minneapolis to St. Paul, Paternain finished fifth in 53:26.

-In November 2024, she edged Sarah Hall by ten seconds to take second at the Indianapolis Half Marathon, running 1:10:15 on a day when Emma Grace Hurley won and set a course record.
-In March 2025, she ran a Uruguayan national record in the marathon on her marathon debut, running 2:27:09 in the United States in Rockland Lake State Park, New York.
+In November 2024, she edged Sara Hall by ten seconds to take second at the Indianapolis Half Marathon, running 1:10:15 behind Emma Grace Hurley.
+In March 2025, she ran a Uruguayan national record in the marathon on her marathon debut, running 2:27:09 in Rockland Lake State Park, New York.

 In 2025, Paternain signed a multi-year endorsement contract with Saucony.

 2025 World Athletics Championship

-She was a bronze medalist representing Uruguay in the marathon at the 2025 World Athletics Championships in Tokyo, Japan in 2:27:23.
+Paternain was a bronze medalist representing Uruguay in the marathon at the 2025 World Athletics Championships in Tokyo, Japan in 2:27:23.
 It was the first medal won by Uruguay at the Championships.

 Paternain entered the race ranked 288th in the world and was not expected to place for a medal.

-This led to surprise, even from herself, from many observers.
+Paternain ran a new personal best and national record of 2:25:47 at the 2026 London Marathon, finishing eighth.